-For those attending the ceremony, you will normally be presented with your certificate at the ceremonial hall, before you leave.
-If you do not attend the ceremony, we aim to post any remaining certificates to your permanent home address, unless you have requested otherwise online at the time of booking, within a month of the ceremony.
+For those attending the ceremony, you will normally be presented with your certificate in the graduation hall, before you leave.
+If you do not attend the ceremony, we aim to post any remaining certificates to your permanent home address by the end of January, unless you have requested otherwise online at the time of booking.

-Certificates will be posted by standard airmail for students whose permanent home address is overseas, Please note this postal method is not guaranteed or trackable and can take up to 12 weeks to be received.
-We recommend that students arrange for courier service via our online store.
+Certificates will be posted by standard airmail for students whose permanent home address is overseas.
+Please note this postal method is not guaranteed or trackable and can take up to 12 weeks to be received.
+An email will be sent to these students following the ceremonies to arrange DHL courier service.

-What if I still haven't received my certificate after four weeks?
+What if I still haven't received my certificate after six weeks?